Parents naturally want to help their children, even when those ‘kids’ are well in to adulthood.

 If it’s not practical to have your child move in, you could consider assisting in other ways, such as providing childcare, to free up money for saving, or sharing regular meals or other household purchases to cut your child’s expenses.

 Parents who live within their means and stick to savings goals are the biggest long-term assistance a young, would-be homeowner can have, because they lead by example.

 Introducing children to budgeting early in life will help ensure that they’re able to save a deposit for a home more easily as an adult.

 But if your adult children struggle with savings concepts, it’s not too late to assist – introduce them to a good savings account by searching for unbiased online comparisons of interest rates.

 Likewise, using practical examples to demonstrate just how much can be put aside in a relatively short time with the right behaviour, may make a conversation about budgeting easier.

 Article prepared by Starts at 60, October 2017 and reused with permission.

 Information current as at 20 August 2018 and may contain material provided by third parties derived from sources believed to be accurate at its issue date.
 While such material is published with necessary permission, no company in the Westpac Group accepts any responsibility for the accuracy or completeness of, or endorses any such material.
 Except where contrary to law, we intend by this notice to exclude liability for this material.
 This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness having regard to these factors before acting on it.
 This article provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.

-This information is current as at 24 July 2018.
-Prepared by BT Financial Group, a division of Westpac Banking Corporation, ABN 33 007 457 141 AFSL and Australian Financial Services Licence 233714.
+This information is current as at 024 July 2018.
+Prepared by BT - Part of Westpac Banking Corporation, ABN 33 007 457 141 AFSL and Australian Financial Services Licence 233714.
 This information does not constitute financial product advice.